Skip to content

 • Testing with users is an important factor in ensuring the work is performing/created as expected

-QA Tests
+QA tests

 • Written step-by-step so that anyone can pass/fail the test